Chichen Itza: Additional structures

 The tzompantli, or Skull Platform (Plataforma de los Cráneos), shows the clear cultural influence of the central Mexican Plateau.
 Unlike the tzompantli of the highlands, however, the skulls were impaled vertically rather than horizontally as at Tenochtitlan.

 The Platform of the Eagles and the Jaguars (Plataforma de Águilas y Jaguares) is immediately to the east of the Great Ballcourt.
 It is built in a combination Maya and Toltec styles, with a staircase ascending each of its four sides.
 The sides are decorated with panels depicting eagles and jaguars consuming human hearts.

 This Platform of Venus is dedicated to the planet Venus.
 In its interior archeologists discovered a collection of large cones carved out of stone, the purpose of which is unknown.
 This platform is located north of El Castillo, between it and the Cenote Sagrado.

-The Temple of the Tables is the northernmost of a series of buildings to the east of El Castillo.
-Its name comes from a series of altars at the top of the structure that are supported by small carved figures of men with upraised arms, called "atlantes."
+The Temple of the Tables is the northernmost temple among a series of buildings to the east of El Castillo, to its north lies an area of columns.
+Its name comes from a series of altars at the top of the structure that are supported by small carved figures of men with upraised arms, called "atlantes".

 The Steam Bath is a unique building with three parts: a waiting gallery, a water bath, and a steam chamber that operated by means of heated stones.

 Sacbe Number One is a causeway that leads to the Cenote Sagrado, is the largest and most elaborate at Chichen Itza.
 This "white road" is 270 m long with an average width of 9 m.
 It begins at a low wall a few meters from the Platform of Venus.
 According to archeologists there once was an extensive building with columns at the beginning of the road.